 It’s no secret that a PDF can often become bulky and hard to send or upload to the internet.
 Depending on how you saved the file, there’s a lot of data being stored and the file size can grow quickly.
 For instance, if you’re sending a PDF to a commercial printer and need 5,000 copies for a trade show, saving the file as “high quality print” is the way to go.
 However, if you’re sending it to a client to proofread, you don’t need a file size this large.

-Reducing the size is not a problem with a robust PDF editor.
+Reducing the size is not a problem with a robust PDF editing tool.
 Macs come with Apple’s free Preview app, which can do basically everything you’d want when it comes to PDF editing.

 Here’s how to reduce your PDF size on a Mac